Paphra/PaphraTkTable/README.md

-# Python Table by Paphra
+# Python Tkinter Table by Paphra
 ------------------------

-: This module creates a table according to the specifications.
+: This module creates a tkinter table according to the specifications.
 The table is entirely scrollable and allows selection of a row and visibly seeing the selected row using the highlight of grey color, but the color can be changed easily.